 Lee would later claim that this was in fact one the best of his roles at Hammer, the same company that cast his as Dracula, Frankenstein’s monster and the Mummy!
 He does give a great performance in fact in an equivocal role, especially in a dinner scene after Penny confesses to Robert that she suspects the doctor of having an affair with her step-mother.
 The doctor patronises the young girl about her condition, suggesting that even her paralysis may only be in her mind and she fires back and (verbally) shoots him down.
 She is no mere damsel in distress waiting to be rescued – her wheelchair maker her vulnerable of course but she is also resourceful and intelligent, refusing to kowtow to anyone.The girl and Robert start to investigate, believing that the stepmother has killed her husband and is attempting to drive Penny insane to get control of the Appleby estate.
 But all the characters have secrets in this film and as the story progresses and the murders pile up there are several clever reversals in the story before its conclusion.

 This is one of the best of the Hammer films of the 60s, but is also a highly atypical one.
 The script, originally titled ‘See No Evil’ and then for a time known as ‘Hell Hath No Fury’, wasn’t developed in-house but was an original, written on spec by Sangster and he first offered it to Rank.
-After it went through the hands of two producers, he bought it back and offered to Tempean, a smaller company he had already worked with, as a way to also get his first credit as a producer.
+After it went through the hands of two producers there, he bought it back and offered it to Tempean, a smaller company he had already worked with, as a way to also get his first credit as a producer.
 As they were unwilling to let him do this, he finally took it to his old friends at Hammer, who were prepared to take a chance on him.
-Also new were director Seth Holt and cinematographer Douglas Slocombe (later to shoot the Indiana Jones trilogy for Steven Spielberg as well as the original version of The Italian Job), who were in fact mainly associated with Ealing Studios.
-In addition, dye to the need to have use of a tank to create the swimming pool, which is the focus of two very eerie sequences, the decision was made not to shoot at the company’s regular Bray Studios but at nearby Elstree instead which were bigger and better-equipped for this.
+Also new to the studio were director Seth Holt and cinematographer Douglas Slocombe (later to shoot the Indiana Jones trilogy for Steven Spielberg as well as the original version of The Italian Job), who were in fact mainly associated with Ealing Studios.
+In addition, due to the need to use of a tank to create the swimming pool, which is the focus of two very eerie sequences, the decision was made not to shoot at the company’s regular Bray Studios but at nearby Elstree instead, which was much bigger and better-equipped for this.
 The result is a plusher looking film than the studio’s standard fare, tightly controlled by its director – benefiting enormously from his skill as a former film editor – and Slocombe’s expert use of wide-angle lenses to create tension, not least for his masterful use of black and white at a time when Hammer were best known for the lurid use of colour.

 Although a bigger hit on the Continent than in the UK, the film was a bit money spinner for Hammer so they quickly asked Sangster to make many more.
 Over the next couple of years there would nearly a dozen suspense thrillers, usually with one-word titles – such as Nightmare (1963) and Hysteria (1964) – which would suggest an air of the supernatural with a modern-day (well, 1960s anyway) Gothic atmosphere but which would all eventually all be explained rationally in the end.
 I plan to review all of these soon as they are readily available on DVD (either in the US or the UK) usually in excellent editions.